zerostaticthemes/jekyll-serif-theme/_scopes/lung_pneumonia_detection.md

 helps to collaborate with the rest of the team members, concise readable code, extensive support from high quality documentation and active community of developers that offer assistance.
 CNN was constructed using python and deployed using python flask in the backend.
-Few main libraries were used to implement and it’s explained in next sub section
+Few main libraries were used. to implement and it’s explained in next sub section
 </p>
 * Tensorflow